aws-samples/serverless-rds-proxy-demo/README.md

 ### Testing

-We can generate load on both the APIs via:
+Before starting load testing, make sure `target` in files `load-no-proxy.yml` and  `load-proxy.yml` is update with the created HTTP API endpoint.
+The endpoint is also provided as stack output `ApiBasePath` when executing [above steps](#deploy-serverless-workload-using-rds-aurora-as-backend).
+You can generate load on both the APIs via:

 ```
     artillery run load-no-proxy.yml